-- D. Duties of the Treasurer: The Treasurer shall have charge of the assets of this Association, and pay them out as ordered by the Board of Directors, which may be by direct order or duly adopted policy.
-The Treasurer shall keep accurate account of the receipts and disbursements and submit a record or report thereof to the Board of Directors at their regular meetings, and at such times as may be required.
-The Treasurer shall give a full and complete report for the fiscal year to the Annual Meeting of the Members.
-The Treasurer shall be Chairperson of the Financial Management Focus Area Committee and Audit Committee and assist with the preparation of a budget for each of the Committees, the Executive Committee, and General Budget of the Association.
-The Treasurer shall conduct an annual evaluation of insurance coverage to be reviewed annually.
-The Treasurer shall maintain an inventory of equipment, furniture, and furnishings as well as agreements and contracts to be reviewed annually. - E. Duties of the Executive Committee: It shall be the duty of the Executive Committee to assess the goals and assemble information concerning matters of importance to the Board of Directors.
-The Executive Committee shall direct and guide the Association personnel toward accomplishment of the Association goals as identified in the Association's Annual Plan of Work.
-They shall review annually the By-Laws of the Association.
-They shall review resolutions submitted through the Association. - F. Duties of the Executive Director: It shall be the duty of the Executive Director to carry out the goals and objectives of the Association of Illinois Soil and Water Conservation Districts as outlined in the Association's Annual Plan of Work.
-The President of the Association and the Executive Committee will determine the priority of duties to be assigned. - G. Duties of the Area Vice President: It shall be the duty of the Area Vice Presidents to assist the President in carrying on the business of the Association in the respective areas from which they are elected.
+F. Duties of the Executive Director: The Executive Director of the Association is responsible for managing the day-to-day affairs of the Association and ensuring that the policies, directives, and programs authorized by the Executive Committee and the Board of Directors are carried out.
+The

+Executive Director shall carry out the goals and objectives of the Association.
+The President of the Association and the Executive Committee will determine the priority of duties to be assigned.

+- G. Duties of the Area Vice President: It shall be the duty of the Area Vice Presidents to assist the President in carrying on the business of the Association in the respective areas from which they are elected.
 It shall also be the duty of the Area Vice President to contact and meet with each Council in the Vice President's Area at least once in each fiscal year.
-They shall serve on the Executive Committee and shall submit Area wide concerns. - H. Duties of the Association Director: It shall be the duty of the Association Directors to give direction, information and input to the Board of Directors and Executive Committee from their respective Council.
+They shall serve on the Executive Committee and shall submit Area wide concerns. - H. Duties of the Association Directors: It shall be the duty of the Association Directors to give direction, information and input to the Board of Directors and Executive Committee from their respective Council.
 They shall vote on issues brought before the Board of Directors at regular Board meetings or special meetings.
-They shall report results of Board meetings to Council meetings for local review, discussion and appropriate action.
+They shall report results of Board meetings to Council meetings for local review, discussion, and appropriate action.
 They shall serve on committees of the Association as directed by the President and/or Committee Chairperson.
 They shall attend their Council Meetings, Association Board Meetings, Association Annual Meeting, Association Committee Meetings, and other meetings deemed necessary by the President. - I. Incapacity of Officers: A vacancy in any office (with the exception of the office of President) because of death, resignation, removal, disqualification, or otherwise, shall be filled by the Board of Directors for the unexpired portion of the term.